 How can you manage an office you’ve outgrown?
 Surprisingly, some offices bursting at the seams could be streamlined by a refurbishment.

-Rather than relocate premises –a higher cost alternative – a complete office refurbishment can create more space and functionality than you might imagine.
+Rather than relocate premises – a higher cost alternative – use a leading office refurbishment company like Oktra who can create more space and functionality than you might imagine from your current office space.

 First, it’s helpful to re-assess how your current space is used.
 A space analysis is a useful indicator of how you use space now, and what you need to use it for in the future.